hamza-hmaidi/DataBase-Synchronisation/README.md

 A distributed application  that synchronises databases using RabbitMQ broker.

 # External librairies and APIs:
-Add RabbitMQ librairy to classspath \n
+Add RabbitMQ librairy to classspath

 Add mysql-connector-java-8.0.24.jar